 The necessity and reasonableness of your medical expenses can be established by proving:

 - The amount requested is within reason – You must justify the costs of care.
 The amount requested must reasonable when compared to similar services charged by other providers.

 - Treatment resulted from an accident caused by the other party – The medical expenses you are requesting must have originated from the accident due to the other party’s negligence.
 If you cannot link your injuries to the accident, you will not be compensated for these expenses.

 - Services rendered were medically necessary – The other side may argue that the treatments you received were not medically necessary.
 A medical professional will need to testify on your behalf as to why the medical services you received were necessary or medically relevant.

 Get Qualified Legal Representation at No Upfront Cost

-At Gordon & Partners, we have more than two decades of experience representing clients injured by negligent parties.
+At Gordon & Partners, we have experience since 1993 representing clients injured by negligent parties.
 We know how insurance companies think and the tactics they may use to discredit you.
 An initial consultation is free without any obligation to move forward.

 We also work on a contingency fee basis, so you pay nothing up front for our services.
 We only receive payment if we are successful in helping you obtain compensation.